-These sodium recommendations only apply to people who do not sweat a lot due to temperature or high-intensity activity and do not take into account the need to balance sodium and potassium.
+These sodium recommendations only apply to people who do not sweat a lot due to temperature or high-intensity activity and do not consider the need to balance sodium and potassium.

 Based on the physiological needs, the official recommendations consider the minimum goal, but an optimal range would be around 4700-11,000 mg / d for both sexes.

-If you consume potassium within the optimal range, you can salt the food to taste without adverse effects on your health.
-If you consume potassium near the minimum goal, you may need to reduce your sodium intake by 1,500-2,300 mg / d if you feel that higher salt intake raises your blood pressure.
+If you get the right amount of potassium, you can salt your food as much as you want without hurting your health.
+If you consume potassium near the minimum goal, you may need to reduce your sodium intake by 1,500-2,300 mg / d if you feel that a higher salt intake raises your blood pressure.

 To obtain adequate levels of potassium, we must keep in mind several essential principles:

 - 100 to 500 mg of potassium per 100 g of food, and